 Along with the weekly Sabbath rest and new month observances, God has provided seven annual feasts and invited us to enjoy them with Him.
 He says, “These are my feasts,” (Le 23:2) and describes when and how we are to observe each one.
 It evidently pleases the Creator when we celebrate these feasts, as each festival points in some way to our Messiah.

-In the year 2021 CE, since the barley harvest in Israel ripened in late February, we believe the Feasts of the Lord occur as follows:
+In the year 2022 CE, since the barley harvest in Israel ripened in March, we believe the Feasts of the Lord occur as follows:

 Each holy day starts sunset the prior evening.

 ♦ Sunday Sabbath: work forbidden